MicrosoftDocs/windows-itpro-docs/devices/surface/use-system-center-configuration-manager-to-manage-devices-with-semm.md

 When you deploy SEMM using this script application and with a configuration that is visible to the end user, the PowerShell script will start and the thumbprint for the certificate will be displayed by the PowerShell window.
 You can have your users record this thumbprint and enter it when prompted by Surface UEFI after the device reboots.

 Alternatively, you can configure the application installation to reboot automatically and to install invisibly to the user – in this scenario, a technician will be required to enter the thumbprint on each device as it reboots.
 Any technician with access to the certificate file can read the thumbprint by viewing the certificate with CertMgr.
-Instructions for viewing the thumbprint with CertMgr are in the [Create or Modify the SEMM Configuration Manager Scripts](#create-or-modify-the-semm-configuration-manager-scripts) section of this article.
+Instructions for viewing the thumbprint with CertMgr are in the [Create or modify the SEMM Configuration Manager scripts](#create-or-modify-the-semm-configuration-manager-scripts) section of this article.

 Removal of SEMM from a device deployed with Configuration Manager using these scripts is as easy as uninstalling the application with Configuration Manager.
 This action starts the ResetSEMM.ps1 script and properly unenrolls the device with the same certificate file that was used during the deployment of SEMM.